Airport-Data.com

 More photos of XL572

-• XL572 @ ELVINGTON - Actually XL572, but painted as XL571 of the Blue Dimonds display team. - by Joop de Groot by Joop de Groot @ ELVINGTON
+• XL572 @ ELVINGTON - This Hunter is painted in the colours of the famous Blue Diamonds display team.
+It is marked XL571 as this airframe used to be the trainer of the team. - by Joop de Groot by Joop de Groot @ ELVINGTON